Flag of the British Indian Ocean Territory: Design

 The flag contains the Union Flag in its canton (upper hoist quarter).
 It depicts the waters of the Indian Ocean, where the islands are located, in the form of white and blue wavy lines.
-The flag also depicts a palm tree rising above the St Edward's Crown.
+The flag also depicts a palm tree rising above the Tudor Crown.

-The Coat of arms of the British Indian Ocean Territory also bears the territory's flag.
+The coat of arms of the British Indian Ocean Territory also bears the territory's flag.

 History

 The British Indian Ocean Territory was established on 8 November 1965 when the Aldabra, Farquhar and Desroches islands, formerly part of the Crown Colony of Seychelles, were amalgamated with the Chagos Archipelago, formerly part of the Crown Colony of Mauritius.
 In 1976, the former Seychellois islands were ceded to Seychelles.

 The flag was granted by Queen Elizabeth II on the 25th anniversary of the British Indian Ocean Territory's creation in 1990.
-It is that of the Commissioner for the British Indian Ocean Territory and has only semi-official status as a territorial flag.
+It is that of the commissioner for the British Indian Ocean Territory and has only semi-official status as a territorial flag.
 It was designed for the commissioner, who is based at the Foreign, Commonwealth and Development Office in London.

 In 2006, Naval Support Facility Diego Garcia, the main US Navy base in the territory (on the main island Diego Garcia), featured the flag in a promotional video.
 In one scene, the flag is shown flying on land within the base.

 In 2025, the governments of the United Kingdom and Mauritius agreed to transfer sovereignty of the Chagos Archipelago to Mauritius with a 99-year lease to maintain the UK-US military presence on Diego Garcia.
 Chagos Islanders within the United Kingdom used the flag of the British Indian Ocean Territory to protest against the proposed transfer and expressed a desire for it to remain British with a referendum on self-determination.

+Originally the crown on the flag was depicted as St Edward's Crown.
+In October 2025 the flag was formally updated with King Charles III’s preferred Tudor Crown.
+Between 25 February and 22 March 2026 the BIOT government's website changed to a new illustration which used the Tudor Crown.